 Our Sayan group consisted mainly of graduates of the Institute and engineers, perhaps that's why Dyatlov being a sophomore kept to himself, not befriending with anyone particularly close.
 Dyatlov's great contribution to the organization of the expedition was two transceiver-ultrashort wave devices designed for communication between the groups.
-I was the supply manager of the group, my responsibilities were, among other things, the distribution of cargo between the group members, and in this aspect I had a serious claim to Dyatlov after the campaign.
+I was the supply manager of the group, my responsibilities were, among other things, the distribution of cargo between the group members, and in this aspect I had a serious claim to Dyatlov after the trek.
 I trusted him to weigh his own radio and he cheated with 3 kg.
 This came to light on the third day of the trek.
 I emphasize that this is my only argument with him and that it was in 1956.
 After the Sayan

 expedition I went to work in Siberia, from there I returned only in April 1957 and my next meeting with Dyatlov took place in the winter of 1958 in a winter trek.
 I must say that Dyatlov struck me with the change from Dyatlov, whom I knew in 1956.
 He was an open, self-sacrificing, kind comrade, serious about serious matters, able to contribute, where necessary, a dose of humor, etc.

 In the group, he was highly respected for the above qualities, for physical endurance, for hiking experience, for being ready at any time to perform any task.
 Naturally, as a leader, I appreciated these most recent qualities in him.
 Long days and nights, evenings spent at the fire led to the fact that we became friends with Dyatlov.
 My friend was a man who, in addition to serious attitude to tourism (where we met), took life very seriously in all its manifestations (books, studies, science - especially art).